maxloy/Orca6/Assets/ReadMe.txt

 ****************************************
 Changes:
 ****************************************
+v2.12
+Fixed exception bug in the spline notify system that could appear when loft layers which do not use crosssections are used.
+Added conform option to the Clone spline layer so can now easily make fences etc fit the terrain Added conform option to the Clone spline Rules layer so can now easily make fences etc fit the terrain Added conform option to the Clone spline Simple layer so can now easily make fences etc fit the terrain Added conform option to the Scatter spline layer so can now easily make fences etc fit the terrain

 v2.11
 Changes for Unity 5.1, removal of obsolete items etc.
 Fixed CrossSection lines not showing for Complex layer type.